KarlScheibelhofer/java-crypto-tools/README.md

 openssl genpkey -algorithm RSA -pkeyopt rsa_keygen_bits:2048 -out private-key-des3.pem -pass pass:password -des3
 ```

-As a workaround, you may reencrypt the private key with AES like this:
+As a workaround, you may re-encrypt the private key with AES like this:

 ```
 openssl pkey -in private-key-des3.pem -passin pass:password -out private-key-aes128.pem -passout pass:password -aes128